-Surrounding the massive working limestone quarry just outside of Halkyn are many smaller disused workings and old piles of waste material.
+Surrounding the massive working limestone quarry just outside Halkyn are many smaller disused workings and old piles of waste material.
 In places, good quality brachiopods, corals and crinoidal limestone can be found.

-♦ Ref: 53.22757°N, 3.19168°W
+♦ Ref: 53.22757, 3.19168

 TYPE: – Fossils can be found among the piles of old quarry waste and also beneath the faces of old quarries.

+Large crinoid stem sections and huge brachiopods can be seen weathering out of sizeable blocks of rock placed outside the quarry, next to the car park.
 The best places to look for fossils are within the faces of the old quarries that litter the area.
 Some rock layers are virtually devoid of specimens, while others are crammed with brachiopods and pieces of crinoids.
-Many specimens will be found below productive quarry faces.
+Many specimens can be found below productive quarry faces.

-One old quarry that is especially fruitful may be found next to the road north of the modern quarry, just next to a bridge – you will need to drive here from your original parking area.
+One old quarry that is especially fruitful may be found next to the road north of the modern quarry, just next to a bridge.
+You will need to drive here from your original parking area.

 Free access – many footpaths criss-cross the land surrounding the modern quarry.

 This site is an SSSI.
 This Special Site of Scientific Interest, means you can visit the site, but hammering the bedrock is not permitted.